 Reporting would be undertaken at the completion of quarterly field work, annually and a summary report at the completion of five years of monitoring.
-Monitoring data (including raw data) will be provided to NPWS and BCD by Transgrid as part of annual reporting.

 6.1 PLAN UPDATES

 This Plan will be updated following a statistical analysis of the proposed monitoring methodology as described in Section 4.4.
 This update will be undertaken in consultation with BCD and involve a test of the statistical power of the proposed monitoring methodologies described in the Plan.
 This update will occur prior to the commencement of operation.